Aging and the proteome, or How to die young at a very old age

 Topics covered include:

-•How circulating proteins can be used to predict age and relative health
+- How circulating proteins can be used to predict age and relative health

-•How the speed and timing of biological aging has changed over time
+- How the speed and timing of biological aging has changed over time

-•Proteomic signatures of frailty
+- Proteomic signatures of frailty

-•Sex-related differences in proteome stability
+- Sex-related differences in proteome stability

-•The proteome in descendants of centenarians
+- The proteome in descendants of centenarians

-•Targeting aging based on protein signatures
+- Targeting aging based on protein signatures

-Instructor in Neurology,
+Instructor in Neurology, Stanford University

 Dr. Lehallier is a researcher and instructor in the department of Neurology and Neurosciences at Stanford University.
 Before joining Stanford, Benoit got his PhD in neuroscience from the French National Institute of Agriculture where he studied processing of odors in deep brain regions using MRI.
 As a postdoc at Roche, he collaborated with researchers at Stanford to identify novel fluid biomarkers of Alzheimer’s Disease.
 A biostatician by training, Benoit is now using multi-omics approaches to explore aging and aging-related disease in collaboration with Tony Wyss-Coray’s lab at Stanford.

-Albert Einstein College of Medicine
+Director, Institute for Aging Research, Albert Einstein College of Medicine

-Dr. Barzilai is a chaired Professor of Medicine and Genetics and Director of the biggest Center in the world to study the Biology of Aging and the principal investigator of the Einstein Nathan Shock Center and the Glenn center.
+Dr. Barzilai is a chaired Professor of Medicine and Genetics and Director of the biggest center in the world to study the biology of aging and the principal investigator of the Einstein Nathan Shock Center and the Glenn Center.
 He is the recipient of an NIH Merit Award aiming to extend the healthy life span in rodents by biological interventions.
 He also studies families of centenarians that have provided genetic/biological insights on the protection against aging.
 Several drugs are developed based, in part, on these paradigm-changing studies.
 He is the author of over 270 peer-reviewed papers and a recipient of numerous prestigious awards, including the recipient of the 2010 Irving S. Wright Award of Distinction in Aging Research and is the 2018 recipient of the IPSEN Longevity award.
 He is leading the TAME (Targeting/Taming Aging with Metformin) multi central study to prove that concept that multi morbidities of aging can be delayed in humans and change the FDA indications to allow for next generation interventions.
 He is a founder of CohBar Inc. (now public company) and Medical Advisor for Life Biosciences.
 He is on the board of AFAR and a founding member of the Academy for Lifespan and Health span.
 He co-founded CohBar He has been featured in major papers, TV program and documentaries (TEDx and TEDMED) and has been consulting or presented the promise for targeting aging at The Singapore Prime Minister Office, several International Banks, The Vatican, Pepsico, Milkin Institute, The Economist and Wired Magazine.